kypes/klposter/docs/technical.md

   A node-cron-based scheduler periodically checks the database for scheduled posts.
 When a post’s scheduled time arrives, the scheduler dispatches the post to the appropriate Discord channel via API calls or webhooks.

 - **External Integrations:**
-  The backend integrates with the Spotify and Last.fm APIs to enrich post data (album details, tracklist, cover art) and with the Discord API to send interactive messages.
+  The backend integrates with the Deezer, Spotify and Last.fm APIs to enrich post data (album details, tracklist, cover art) and with the Discord API to send interactive messages.

 ### 3. Database